Karl-Michaud/CExpress/docs/docs/installation.md

 # Installation

 To be added!
 Currently in the process of uploading to homebrew.
+Will add instructions shortly :)